DagimDev/reactjs-learning/react-state/event-handleing-in-react.md

 ● Note: Make sure you are not calling the event handler
     function (make sure to call the function without brackets) when you pass it to the component

+                        Steps to take when handling events in React ▪ Step 1: Create a component
+        ▪ Step 2: Define a JavaScript function inside your class as a method.
+        ● Binding required for class components: In class components, if you want your function to access pass props or state from your component, you need to bind the function to your component.
+In JavaScript, class methods (functions in a class) are not bound to class instances by default.
+Therefore, you need to use the "this" key word to bind the function to the class instance (your component in your case).
+There are different ways of binding a class method to your class component ▪ Step 3: Return an HTML element in your component and execute your event handler function when an event happens on the HTML element